RondelGIT/RondelGIT/README.md

-- 👋 Hi, I’m @RondelGIT
+- 👋 Hi, I’m Rondel
-- 👀 I’m interested in becoming a front-end developer ;D
-- 🌱 I’m currently learning HTML, CSS, JS
 - 📫 How to reach me: DISCORD - RONDEL#6319